-Understand that 60 per cent of the diet has to be vegetables.
+Understand that 60 percent of the diet has to be vegetables.
 Do note that peas are not counted as vegetables.
-Also, potatoes and corn cannot be counted in because they lack fibre.
+Also, potatoes and corn cannot be counted in because they lack fiber.
 Eat plenty of salads and vegetables, at least five to eight servings.
 The only thing that you can eat aplenty without even thinking about the glycemic index is vegetables.

 Remove bad fats such as fried foods, trans fat, vanaspati and margarine from your diet.
 While they may not cause your blood sugar to spike, they will affect your health parameters and ability to lose weight.
 So limit bad fats such as chicken with skin, pork and mutton, full-fat dairy products, fried foods and solid vegetable fats that are used in cookies, savouries and other snacks.
 Instead munch on nuts and seeds.
 For example, 30 pistachios or 20 almonds have only 100 calories compared to fried savouries that have nearly 500 calories every 25 grams.

 Always balance the meal by including a small amount of protein.
 Avoid taking too much protein as that would overload your kidneys as well as leach calcium from your body.
 Excess salt increases blood pressure, a condition that diabetics are already prone to.
-So stay away from pickles, papads, store-made chutney, packet soups, noodles and packaged chips, canned food and savouries.
-Do not add additional salt to cooked food and learn to flavour food with lemon juice, spices and herbs instead of salt.
+So stay away from pickles, papads, store-made chutney, packet soups, noodles and packaged chips, canned food, and savouries.
+Do not add additional salt to cooked food and learn to flavor food with lemon juice, spices, and herbs instead of salt.

 Vitamins B12 and D3 levels help in maintaining blood sugar levels so consult your physician before taking vitamin supplements.